 As a Quick Hire Candidate…

-it could be possible to enroll – and #GetHired – all in one day!
+it could be possible to enroll and #GetHired before the end of the year!

 We Want You to Succeed

 The first requirement to become eligible to teach is to pass your Content Exam.
 To help you prepare, we’ve partnered with the best test prep companies in the state to offer you incredible discounts!
 To take advantage of these limited-time discounts, please click here.
 After you pass your Content Exam, you are eligible to start teaching.
 Texas Teachers cares about your success in the classroom.
 To make sure you have the best teacher preparation possible, please note that you are still required to complete your Texas Teachers’ program training.

 If you are employed as a Quick Hire Candidate, school districts will grant you 90 school days to finish your Texas Teachers of Tomorrow Pre-Service Training while teaching in their school.
 This required training includes:

 - 30 hours of Field-Based Experiences (Classroom Observations)